boazbk/tcs/lec_06_loops.md

 ## Turing Machines

->_" Computing is normally done by writing certain symbols on paper.
+>_"Computing is normally done by writing certain symbols on paper.
 We may suppose that this paper is divided into squares like a child's arithmetic book..
 The behavior of the \[human\] computer at any moment is determined by the symbols which he is observing, and of his' state of mind' at that moment...
-We may suppose that in a simple operation not more than one symbol is altered."_, \
+We may suppose that in a simple operation not more than one symbol is altered."_ , \
->_ "We compare a man in the process of computing ... to a machine which is only capable of a finite number of configurations...
-The machine is supplied with a 'tape' (the analogue of paper) ... divided into sections (called 'squares') each capable of bearing a 'symbol' "_, Alan Turing, 1936
+>_"We compare a man in the process of computing ... to a machine which is only capable of a finite number of configurations...
+The machine is supplied with a 'tape' (the analogue of paper) ... divided into sections (called 'squares') each capable of bearing a 'symbol' "_ , Alan Turing, 1936

->_ "What is the difference between a Turing machine and the modern computer?
+>_"What is the difference between a Turing machine and the modern computer?
 It's the same as that between Hillary's ascent of Everest and the establishment of a Hilton hotel on its peak."_ , Alan Perlis, 1982.